-Family Medicine at Eugene currently occupies the space on the corner of Gate City Blvd, and Eugene Street adjacent to the Greensboro Urban Ministry; providing healthcare to the homeless and public housing.
+Family Medicine at Eugene currently occupies the space on the corner of Gate City Blvd., and Eugene Street adjacent to the Greensboro Urban Ministry providing integrated healthcare.

-The practice formerly known as High Point Adult Health was a collaborative effort between Guilford County and High Point Regional Health System to meet the needs of the uninsured and underinsured in the City of High Point merged with our pediatric practice and is now Family Medicine at Commerce.
+The practice formerly known as High Point Adult Health was a collaborative effort between Guilford County and High Point Regional Health System, with an aim to meet the needs of the uninsured and underinsured in the City of High Point, NC.
+This practice merged with our pediatric location and is now Family Medicine at Commerce.

 FQHC – Federally Qualified Health Center Designation